More S’porean students heading to Oxbridge: What’s fuelling them?

-SINGAPORE – More students in Singapore are heading for Oxford University and Cambridge University, Britain’s most prestigious universities, with those from top schools here leading the pack.
+SINGAPORE – More students in Singapore are heading to Oxford University and Cambridge University, Britain’s most prestigious universities, with those from top schools here leading the pack.

 Singapore’s Raffles Institution (RI) and Hwa Chong Institution (HCI) were the only two schools outside of Britain that featured in a league table ranking schools with the highest number of offers from Oxford University and Cambridge University, widely known as Oxbridge.